kellenschmidt/05-coders-choice/README.md

 mix phx.server
 ```

-## What works right now
+## Features
+* PostgeSQL Database
+    * Completely decoupled from the web interface.

-* PostgreSQL database is created and running
+    * Connection is spawned and monitored by a supervisor.
-* 3 tables with functions to preform CRUD operations
+    * Contains three unique tables and associated schemas for assignments, columns, and labels.
+    * CRUD functions implemented for each schema.

+* Phoenix Web Interface
-* Web interface can read and display assignments from the database
+    * Can read and display assignments from database, organized by column, and sorted by due date.
-* Web interface displays assignments based on their associated column
-* Web interface can add new assignments to the database
+    * Can add new assignments and edit existing assignments.
-* Web interface can edit existing assignments
-* Web interface can create, update, and remove labels as well as assign them to assignments
+    * Can create labels, edit, and remove labels as well as attach them to assignments.

-## To be completed before project submission

-* Add due date property to assignments
+    * Can add due dates to assignments.
-* Organize assignments in columns by due date and priority
-* Mark assignments as completed
-* Apply more bootstrap and other styling to interface to make it beautiful
+    * Styled beautifully with Bootstrap.

-## Stretch goals
+## Future goals
 * Add ability to create subtasks for each assignment which the user can check off as they complete them
+* Add ability to customize assignment columns